-Check length of the jacket (to cover the buttocks).
+Check length of the jacket (to cover completely the buttocks (plus 5 to 10 cm)).

+Athletes must be in a standing position with their arms straight down by the side of their body with open hands as close to the body as possible.

+Check length of the sleeves.
+They need to cover up the full arms completely including the wrist bone (head of the ulna) in the defined control position (arms outstretched).
+Check with a Sokuteiki the width of the sleeves, width of lapel, and length of trousers (the ankle bone, the malleolus, must be accessible for checking).

+The athletes to be checked need to be in a standing position.
+The arms must be straight put in front at chest height, palms open, fingers pointed upwards.
+Thumbs and forefingers of both hands should be in contact with each other to form a triangle.

+forefingers of both hands should be in contact with each other to form a triangle.
+If the competitor fails the judogi control he will be given a second and last chance.

+Check length of the sleeves.
+They need to cover up the full arms completely including the wrist bone (head of the ulna) in the defined control position (arms outstretched).

+Moved up

+Check the distance between the sternum top and the lapel crossing point of the jacket vertically.
+It must be less than 10 cm.
+The distance between the two lapels of the jacket at belt level, needs to be of a minimum of 25 cm.
+Moved up

+Check with a Sokuteiki the width of the sleeves, width of lapel, and length of trousers (the ankle bone, the malleolus, must be accessible for checking).
+Moved up Check length of the jacket (to cover completely the buttocks (plus 5 to 10 cm)).
+Moved up

-- Athletes can wear any underwear or leggings below the belt.
+Athletes can wear any underwear or leggings below the belt.
 These should not go below the knee, except if it is a separate protection made of soft material.
-The protection should not appear below the judogi trousers. - Check for athletes' advertisements to meet requirements. - Check national emblem (100 cm2) on left side of the jacket). - Female athletes must wear short sleeved white T-shirt (round necked).
+The protection should not appear below the judogi trousers.

+Check for athletes' advertisements to meet requirements.

+Check national emblem (100 cm2) on left side of the jacket).

+Female athletes must wear short sleeved white T-shirt (round necked).
 No visible advertisement should appear when judogi is done.
-Only logo of manufacturer (maximum 20 cm2) and national emblem can appear inside.
-No other marking allowed. - If an athlete presents themselves with a tattoo mentioning political, religious or sporting bodies or promoting tobacco, alcohol, any prohibited substances listed in the Prohibited List of the World Antidoping Agency or any product, property or service contrary to good moral and ethical customs, it should to be covered with an adhesive bandage or medical tape. - Verify the length of hand and foot nails and personal hygiene of the athlete.
-Long hair must be tied up with a non-metallic hair tie. - Control any protective clothing (knee pad, elbow pad, shin pad etc.).
-No metallic part or any other part made of rigid material is allowed. - Check that male athletes are not wearing any clothing under their jacket, on upper body. - Ensure that the athlete is not carrying a prohibited object.
-This includes the holding or wearing of any electronic devices. - Any head covering, jewellery or body piercings must be removed.
+Only logo of manufacturer (maximum 20 30 cm2) and national emblem can appear inside.
+No other marking allowed.

+If an athlete presents themselves with a tattoo mentioning political, religious, or sporting bodies or promoting tobacco, alcohol, any prohibited substances listed in the Prohibited List of the World Antidoping Agency or any product, property or service contrary to good moral and ethical customs, it should to must be covered with an adhesive bandage or medical tape.

+Verify the length of hand and foot nails and personal hygiene of the athlete.
+Long hair must be tied up with a non-metallic hair tie.

+Control any protective clothing (knee pad, elbow pad, shin pad etc.).
+No metallic part or any other part made of rigid material is allowed.

+Check that male athletes are not wearing any clothing under their jacket, on upper body.

+Ensure that the athlete is not carrying a prohibited object.
+This includes the holding or wearing of any electronic devices.

+Any head covering, jewellery or body piercings must be removed.

-Note: For Multi-Sport events (e.g. Olympic Games, Youth Olympic Games etc.) there may be special judogi rules and these will be published separately and sent to all National Federations.
+Note: For Multi-Sport events (e.g., Olympic Games, Youth Olympic Games etc.) there may be special judogi rules and these will be published separately and sent to all National Federations.